-Applications received for units in the Fund are recorded net of any entry fees payable, prior to the issue of units in the Fund.
+Applications received for units in the Fund are recorded net of any entry fees, if any, as a payable prior to the issue of units in the Fund.
 Redemptions from the Fund are recorded gross of any exit fees payable after the cancellation of units redeemed.
 The Responsible Entity of the Fund does not currently impose any entry fees on applications and exit fees on redemptions.